kdoore/CS2335-Gitbook/project-1-score-and-ui-elements/button-example.md

    - Change default text to: "Hello"
    - Set paragraph alignment as desired
    - Set the Rect-Transform so the text is anchored to stay within the canvas.
+   - [Link ](/screen-space_canvas.md)To directions for changing the Canvas RenderMode to Screen-Space Camera

 **Create C# script:  Controller.cs**